 Pollack, Gerald, “The Fourth Phase of Water: Beyond Solid, Liquid, and Vapor”, Ebner and Sons, 2013.
 This is essential to anyone following the life sciences.
 Pollack operates a lab at the University of Washington dedicated to the science of water and its essential role in all living organisms.
 Water has long been taken as neutral, a mere ‘blank’ carrier.
 Pollack goes into depth here and offers many insights into its ‘behavior’ when in relationship with proteins, its capacity for flow and charge and what this means for an organism, offering insights into topics such as the inexplicable movement of water and nutrients, in both directions, simultaneously, in a plant’s phloem tissue, on demand as needed, and a tree’s capacity to draw water 1, 2, 3 hundred feet and higher into its upper canopy.
 He argues convincingly, and with experimental support, that water, under the proper conditions, such as those when in relationship with proteins and gels, shifts into a fourth phase, changing its structure and acquiring unique capacities which go to active support of organisms.There are strong tie ins here with Mae Wan Ho’s work as well as Ilya Prigogine’s.

 Prigogine, Ilya.
 “The Rehabilitation of Irreversible Processes and Dissipative Structures’ 50th anniversary”, an article on the work of Prigogine upon whose ideas upon which much of this is built.
+He is considered to be the early master of the study of thermodynamics within out of equilibrium, dissipative systems, which include organisms.
+These are those systems which take in a steady flow of energy which is utilized to build and maintain their otherwise unstable, out of balance structures which would immediately begin to break down without this energy influx.
 This is an overview of the man’s work which necessarily gets fairly technical without getting into the math.
 “The End of Certainty”, First Free Press, 1997, is one of his more accessible books.
 It would be best to read some of the other authors here to have some kind of base knowledge of quantum, linear and the physics of unstable systems, but at some point you’ll have to just dive in.